-Before we dive into the topic of how to make a resume compelling, let us first understand what a resume is.
+Before we dive into how to make a resume compelling, let us first understand what a resume is.

 What is a resume?

-A resume is a formal document comprising your background, skillset, and accomplishments.
+A resume is a formal document comprising your background, skill set, and accomplishments.
 Resumes could be used for a variety of reasons.
 However, securing a job based on your resume is the primary purpose of creating one.
 If written rightly, a solid resume can lend you ample opportunities.
-A good resume can keep an evaluator’s attention captured, further making you stand out from other applicants.
+A good resume can capture an evaluator’s attention, making her stand out from other applicants.

 What are the types of resume formats?

 Your goal while creating a resume should be to deliver a document that showcases your skills in an easily scannable manner.
-To achieve this, there are mainly three types of resume formats you should follow.
+To achieve this, you should follow three types of resume formats.
 Depending on your objective and background, you can choose anyone from these three-

 This resume format is the most traditional way of writing.
-You begin your resume with the most recent work experience followed by older positions.
-It is the most practical and simple resume format for someone who has been employed for quite some time.
+You begin your resume with the most recent work experience, followed by older positions.
+It is the most practical and simple resume format for someone employed for quite some time.
 This resume format is a “no-no” if you are a fresher.

 A chronological resume format usually includes these components-

 - Relevant skills